 Poleward range shifts for the 98 exploited marine fishes and invertebrates of commercial and cultural importance to First Nations in coastal British Columbia were projected to occur at a median rate of 10.3 to 18.0 km decade-1 by 2050 relative to 2000 (Weatherdon et al. 2016) resulting in a cumulative decline in catch potential coastwide.

-Cheung et al.
+Cheung et al. Model projections suggest that the distribution of 28 North Pacific pelagic fish species are expected to shift poleward at an average rate of 30.1 ± 2.34 (S.E.) km decade􏰁 by 2055.
+This result suggests a high rate of range expansion into the Gulf of Alaska and the Bering Sea while a contraction is expected at the Aleutian Islands, and in the California Current Large Marine Ecosystem.

 External forces: Pollution, extensive development, overfishing all contribute to the general state of Canada’s ocean ecosystems and fisheries being of concern (Hutchings et al. 2012a,b; Baum and Fuller 2016).